White House amplifies rave reviews for Trump’s handling of Zelensky showdown as Europe rallies around Ukraine

 House Speaker Mike Johnson also suggested in an appearance on NBC’s “Meet the Press” that Zelensky should potentially step aside after the tense meeting, saying, “Either he needs to come to his senses and come back to the table in gratitude, or someone else needs to lead the country to do that.”

 Trump himself suggested after the meeting that Zelensky does not want an end to the war.
-Waltz on Sunday said that the Ukrainian leader needs to make it clear “publicly and privately” that he is “ready to go to peace.”
+Waltz said Sunday that the Ukrainian leader needs to make it clear “publicly and privately” that he is “ready to go to peace.”

 Waltz, who compared Zelensky to an “ex-girlfriend that just wants to argue” earlier in the weekend, continued to slam the Ukrainian leader’s Friday actions and body language, castigating “the shaking of the head, the kind of — the arms crossed, we just — we found it incredibly disrespectful.”